Sea changes: The fairytale Gothic of mermaids, selkies, and enchanted hybrids of ocean and river

 Mermaids in late Victorian art are murderous, preying on adventurers, fishermen, sailors and poets.
 Waterhouse showed a doomed sailor drowning under the haughty gaze of his seductress in The Siren (1900) whilst Edvard Munch’s The Lady from the Sea (1896) crawls threateningly towards us.
 The siren in Gustave Moreau’s The Poet and the Siren (1895) pushes the boy poet, who clamours for mercy, into the primal mud from which she emanates.
 In Burne-Jones’s The Depths of the Sea (1885) a mermaid with hypnotic eyes and a vampire’s mouth is carrying her male prey downwards into oblivion.

 Freudian thought exposed the fish-tailed seductress as the personification of hidden desires of the sexually subconscious; the legacy of this is shown in the twentieth century, when the mermaid abandoned her marine habitat to re-emerge in the irrational dream settings of the surrealist imagination.
-Magritte’s stranded inverted mermaid, The Collective Invention (1934) humorously underlines the perverse eroticism of her original.
+Magritte’s stranded inverted mermaid, The Collective Invention (1934) humorously undermines the perverse eroticism of her original.

 The global mermaid